Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 The Office of the Secretary primarily supports the Board of Trustees, the university's governing body, and individual trustees.
 Additionally, the office supports the president administratively and the secretary serves as a member of the president's senior staff.

-Stephanie Tabibian, Native American Retention Specialist
+Stephanie Tabibian, Academic Advisor and Native American Retention Specialist

 CMAE advising and retention specialists work closely with students and faculty to provide tools for a successful and rewarding college career.
-Retention Specialists utilize a holistic approach to advising, coaching and mentoring to support the learning process.
+Retention specialists utilize a holistic approach to advising, coaching, and mentoring to support the learning process.
 They monitor academic progress, assess student needs, and advocate for students through appropriate referral services.
 We provide a range of retention programs at no cost to the student.

 W. Andrew Marcus, Tykeson Dean of Arts and Sciences

-Karen Ford, Associate Dean for Humanities
+Karen Ford, Divisional Dean for Humanities

-Carol Stabile, Acting Associate Dean for Social Sciences
+Philip Scher, Divisional Dean for Social Sciences

-Hal Sadofsky, Associate Dean for Natural Sciences
+Hal Sadofsky, Divisional Dean for Natural Sciences

 Miriam Bolton, Assistant Dean for Administration and Operations